Code of Conduct

 - Chief responsibility for the enforcement of academic-oriented violations rests with the Provost.

-- Chief responsibility for the enforcement of non-academic oriented violations rests with the Vice President of Student Affairs.
+- Chief responsibility for the enforcement of non-academic oriented violations rests with the Associate Provost, Academic and Student Affairs.

 - Chief responsibility for official College disciplinary files rests with the Director, Student Life Programs.